ImGere/AseFioi2017/README.md

 See [LICENSE](LICENSE) for datails.

 ## Copyright
-Copyright (c) 2017 Gerevini Alessandro, Coba Paolo and Pietro Fabris.
+Copyright :copyright: 2017 Gerevini Alessandro, Coba Paolo and Pietro Fabris.

 ____